-By modeling language understanding as social inference regarding the communicative goal, state of the world, and affective subtext of an utterance, we present a computational model of nonliteral number word interpretation.
+By modeling language understanding as social inference regarding the communicative goal, state of the world, and affective subtext of an utterance, we provide a computational model of nonliteral number word interpretation.
 We focus on number words for two reasons: first, despite their flexible and nonliteral usages in everyday language, numbers have precise literal meanings that can be easily formalized, unlike more complex concepts such as “Juliet” or “the sun.”
 Second, number words can be systematically manipulated on a continuous scale to yield quantitative predictions.
-There are two particular well-known phenomena regarding number interpretation we aim to model: hyperbole and pragmatic halo.
+We aim to model two particular well-known phenomena regarding number interpretation: hyperbole and pragmatic halo.
 Hyperbole is a figure of speech that uses exaggeration to create emphasis and express emotion.
 While hyperbolic utterances are literally false, listeners can successfully infer the intended meaning and regard hyperbole as a signal of interpersonal closeness (1, 11-13).
-Our model posits that prior knowledge about the relevant topic plays an important role in interpreting hyperbolic statements.
-Furthermore, our model uses alternative communicative goals to capture the intuition that a listener will infer a stronger affective subtext from hyperbolic utterances.
+Our model posits that prior knowledge about the relevant topic plays an important role in hyperbolic interpretation.
+Furthermore, our model uses communicative goals to capture the intuition that a listener will infer a stronger affective subtext from hyperbolic utterances.
 Pragmatic halo refers to people’s tendency to interpret simple number expressions imprecisely and complex number expressions precisely (14).
 While this effect has been formalized via game theory as a rational choice given different utterance costs and a notion of pragmatic slack (15, 16), our model uses alternative communicative goals (to be precise or imprecise) coupled with differential utterance costs to model this effect.
 We show that a Bayesian framework for pragmatic inference that considers uncertainty about communicative goals makes quantitative predictions for a number of nonliteral effects in language understanding.

-Given that knowledge of a domain’s prior distribution drives hyperbolic interpretations, we predict that domains with different prior distributions will elicit different interpretations with the same number word.
+Given that knowledge of a domain’s prior distribution drives hyperbolic interpretations, we predict that the same number word used in different domains will elicit different interpretations.
 We test our model on number words that refer to the prices of three types of everyday items: electric kettles, watches, and laptops.
-We selected these items because they have different prior price distributions, which we measured empirically by asking subjects to rate the probability of various prices for the three items (see Experiment 3a in Supplementary Materials).
+We selected these items because they have distinct prior price distributions, which we measured empirically by asking subjects to rate the probability of various prices for the three items (see Experiment 3a in Supplementary Materials).
 We also obtained an affect prior by asking subjects to rate the probability of a speaker thinking that an item is expensive given a price state (see Experiment 3b).
 We used the same set of price states for the three types of items, defined as S={50, 51, 500, 501, 1000, 1001, 5000, 5001, 10000, 10001}.
-We assume that the set of utterances U is equivalent to the set of price states S. A speaker can say, “The electric kettle cost u dollars,” for u ∈ U, and a listener can interpret this to mean that the kettle cost s dollars, for s ∈ S. Each utterance is either “round” (divisible by 10 and less costly) or “sharp” (not divisible by 10 and more costly).
+We assume that the set of utterances U is identical to the set of price states S. A speaker can say, “The electric kettle cost u dollars,” for u ∈ U, and a listener can interpret this to mean that the kettle cost s dollars, for s ∈ S. Each utterance is either “round” (divisible by 10 and less costly) or “sharp” (not divisible by 10 and more costly).
 A formal description of the model is in Supplementary Materials.